 As an example of how the shape of trimmer line can vary—even from a single manufacturer, check out these options Stihl has for its customers:

 The shape of the line optimizes it for different applications.
 Some shapes are only available in certain diameters.
 Others come in a wider variety.
 Trimmer line can be formulated to resist fraying and splitting or for durability, noise reduction, strength, and temperature resistance.

 Nylon line is the most common line available, but it tends to wear out and break quickly on anything but lighter duty jobs.
 Manufacturers have come out with a variety of alternatives for heavier duty jobs, however.
 Some examples include reinforced composite nylon, internally reinforced nylon, and aluminum additives for added strength.

-So, what type of string trimmer line should I use?
+So, what type of string trimmer line size should you use?
 The easiest answer: probably the heaviest and sharpest gauge that my trimmer can effectively turn without losing power to wind resistance.
-Assuming your string trimmer has the power, which should be the case for the pro landscaper, you won’t lose cutting efficiency by using a heavier line on lighter duty jobs.
-And, if you need to jump over to heavier duty trimming work, you won’t have to mess around with switching over to a line that can handle it.
+Assuming your string trimmer has the power, you won’t lose much cutting efficiency by using a heavier line.
+When you need to jump over to heavier duty trimming work, that ensures you won’t have to mess around with changing your line to handle it.

 For most homeowners, round nylon line probably suffices for the vast majority of simple trimming needs.
 You might need something heavier for edging and clearing out underbrush.
 However, for handling grass around the house and yard, light gauge round nylon trimmer line does the trick.